alfonsof/aws-python-examples/awslambdainvoke-capi/README.md

 This folder contains a Python application example that handles Lambda functions on AWS (Amazon Web Services).

-Invokes a Lambda function using the Client API (low-level) of Boto 3.
+Invoke a Lambda function using the Client API (low-level) of Boto 3.

 ## Requirements